Graziano10/TypeScript/README.md

 # TypeScript

-Exercise TypeScript
-Created this repository for React exercises.
+Created this repository for TypeScript exercises.

 {1 branch === 1 exercise}